hndoss/hndoss.github.io/_posts/2019-11-24-ansible-and-terraform-automated-deployments.md

 }
 ```

-Notice that in this piece of code they are two resources definition: `google_compute_instance` and `google_compute_address`.
-To simplify the communication between the frontend and the backend, I'm using static ips, now I can turn off the instances to save money and other resources and the frontend will know exactly where to find the backend.
+Notice that in this piece of code there are two resource definitions: `google_compute_instance` and `google_compute_address`.
+To simplify the communication between the frontend and the backend, I'm using static IPs, now I can turn off the instances to save money and other resources, and the frontend will know exactly where to find the backend.
 Terraform will orchestrate the creation of these resources.
 Inside the `google_compute_instance` there is a section called `network_interface`.
-There, I'm configuring the virtual machine to use an static ip by just assigning the `nat_ip` to a given ip; the second, ` resource has a property called address, which is a static ip.
+There, I'm configuring the virtual machine to use a static IP by just assigning the `nat_ip` to a given IP.
+The second resource has a property called address, which is a also static IP.

-`google_compute_instance.backend.network_interface.nat_ip` accepts ip addresses, and `google_compute_address.static-ip.address` is an ip.
-Is like having two lego pieces and joining them together.
+`google_compute_instance.backend.network_interface.nat_ip` accepts IP addresses, and `google_compute_address.static-ip.address` is an IP.
+It's like having two lego pieces and joining them together.
 All the available configuration and arguments are explained in the [resource's documentation](https://www.terraform.io/docs/providers/google/r/compute_instance.html).

 ---
-## Firewall
+## A Firewall
 Each network has its own [firewall](https://cloud.google.com/vpc/docs/firewalls) controlling access to and from the instances.
-The backend is runs on port 5000.
+The backend is run on port 5000.
 How do I apply this rule?
 Notice the `target_tags`; `backend` is the same tag I tagged my vm instance with.

 ```
 # firewall.tf